Mount Shasta

 Guy Ballard

 I wrote recently about Mount Shasta, the spiritual place in northern California.
-I thought I would write a little about an interesting character called Guy Ballard who is closely linked with this place.
+I thought I would write about an interesting character called Guy Ballard who is closely linked with this place.
+Living at the base of Mount Shasta, Guy Ballard frequently hiked on the mountain.

-Living at the base of the California volcano Mount Shasta in 1930, Ballard frequently hiked on the mountain.
-According to Guy Ballard, while hiking on Mount Shasta, he encountered a man who introduced himself as Count of St. Germain, who is said to have started Ballard on the path to discovering the teachings that would become the “I AM” Activity religious movement.
+According to Guy Ballard, while hiking there in 1930, he encountered a man.
+This man introduced himself as Count of St. Germain.
+He is said to have started Ballard on the path to discovering the teachings that would become the “I AM” Activity religious movement.

 ‘It came time for lunch, and I sought a mountain spring for clear, cold water.
 Cup in hand, I bent down to fill it, when an electrical current passed through my body from head to foot.
 I looked around, and directly behind me stood a young man who, at first glance, seemed to be someone on a hike like myself.
 I looked more closely and realised immediately that he was no ordinary person.
 As this thought passed through my mind, he smiled and addressed me saying: